Discord-Theme-Addons/snippets/README.md

 # Snippets
-A collection of snippets to be used on Discord.
-This repo is currently a WIP.
+A collection of CSS / SCSS snippets for Discord.